Mujahideen: Cold War era

-The name was most closely associated, however, with the mujahideen in Afghanistan, a coalition of guerrilla groups in Afghanistan that opposed the invading Soviet forces and eventually toppled the Afghan communist government during the Afghan War (1978–92).
+The name was most closely associated with the mujahideen in Afghanistan, a coalition of guerrilla groups in Afghanistan that opposed the invading Soviet forces and eventually toppled the Afghan communist government during the Afghan War (1978–92).
 Rival factions thereafter fell out among themselves, precipitating the rise of the Taliban and the opposing Northern Alliance.
-Like the term jihad—to which it is lexicographically connected—the name has been used rather freely, both in the press and by Islamic militants themselves, and often has been used to refer to any Muslim groups engaged in hostilities with non-Muslims or even with secularized Muslim regimes.

 Afghanistan

 Arguably the best-known mujahideen outside the Islamic world are the various, loosely aligned Afghan opposition groups who initially rebelled against the government of the pro-Soviet Democratic Republic of Afghanistan (DRA) during the late 1970s.
 At the DRA's request, the Soviet Union brought forces into the country to aid the government in 1979.
 The mujahideen fought against Soviet and DRA troops during the Soviet–Afghan War (1979–1989).
 Afghanistan's resistance movement originated in chaos and, at first, regional warlords waged virtually all of its fighting locally.
 As warfare became more sophisticated, outside support and regional coordination grew.
 The basic units of mujahideen organization and action continued to reflect the highly decentralized nature of Afghan society and strong loci of competing mujahideen and Pashtun tribal groups, particularly in isolated areas among the mountains.
 Eventually, the seven main mujahideen parties allied as the political bloc called Islamic Unity of Afghanistan Mujahideen.
-However the parties were not under a single command and had ideological differences.
+The parties were not under a single command and had ideological differences.

 Many Muslims from other countries assisted the various mujahideen groups in Afghanistan.
 Some groups of these veterans became significant players in later conflicts in and around the Muslim world.
 Osama bin Laden, originally from a wealthy family in Saudi Arabia, was a prominent organizer and financier of an all-Arab Islamist group of foreign volunteers; his Maktab al-Khadamat funnelled money, arms, and Muslim fighters from around the Muslim world into Afghanistan, with the assistance and support of the Saudi and Pakistani governments.
 These foreign fighters became known as "Afghan Arabs" and their efforts were coordinated by Abdullah Yusuf Azzam.